Mykull06/GitHubUserBrowser/README.md

 Save and Manage Candidates: Click the + button to save a user to your candidate list and - to skip and move to the next user.

-How to Use (Video)
-[Insert video here: A screencast or tutorial video that demonstrates how to use the application.]

 You can create a screen recording using tools like Loom or OBS Studio, then embed the video here by using: